har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## Recoverable fault handling

-* If unable to connect to the configured internet access point, the unit will disable internet access and continue sensor sampling with LED indication of heartrate range.
+* If unable to connect to the configured internet access point, the unit will disable internet access and continue sensor sampling with OLED display of SPO2 and heart-rate.
-* If unable to connect to the ThingSpeak website to publish updates with 3 consecutive attempts, the unit will disable internet access and continue sensor sampling with LED indication of heartrate range.
+* If unable to connect to the ThingSpeak website to publish updates with 3 consecutive attempts, the unit will disable internet access and continue sensor sampling with OLED display of SPO2 and heart-rate.

 ## Unrecoverable fault handling

-The following error conditions are handled by blinking the LED for several seconds, shutting down the MAX30102 sensor, turning off the LED and going into deep sleep mode.
+The following error conditions are handled by shutting down the MAX30102 sensor, turning off the OLED display and going into deep sleep mode.
 This is done to save battery power.
 To recover, switch the unit off and on again.

-The fault source is indicated by the blinking LED colour.

-* MAGENTA
-	* Battery voltage is too low (fast blink)
+* Battery voltage is too low
-* TURQUOISE
-	* Unable to connect to or configure the MAX30102 sensor on power up (fast blink)
+* Unable to connect to or configure the MAX30102 sensor on power up
-	* Unable to detect valid SPO2/pulse readings for 1 minute (slow blink)
+* Unable to detect valid SPO2/pulse readings for 1 minute